TVR: Current ownership

 It was announced in January 2018 that the Welsh Government had previously acquired a minority 3% stake in TVR in early 2016, following independent and specialist due diligence, for the sum of £500,000.
 With this share purchase, it also provided a £2 million repayable commercial loan to the company, alongside a private sector lender, Fiduciam.
 According to the Welsh Government, the minority stake will "ensure the Welsh tax payer will benefit from the company's successes".

 In June 2020, Autocar reported that TVR was owed more than £8.23 million from debtors, and has net assets slightly exceeding £2.1 million.
 TVR needed to pay off a £2 million loan from the Welsh government and a £3 million loan from financial firm Fiduciam.
 To fulfill its obligations and put the Griffith into production, TVR launched a £25m bond on Euronext Dublin, Ireland's main stock exchange, through Irish firm Audacia Capital.
 In January 2021, Fiduciam granted TVR a new £2 million loan through the UK's Coronavirus Business Interruption Loan Scheme.

-In November 2021 TVR announced a joint venture with Ensorcia Metals a green lithium mining company to both fund production on the Griffith and ensure the supply chain for TVR's future battery requirements.
+In November 2021, TVR announced a joint venture with Ensorcia Metals a green lithium mining company to both fund production on the Griffith and ensure the supply chain for TVR's future battery requirements.

 In April 2022, TVR announced that a multi-million pound investment by Ensorcia had taken place and it had repaid the debt owed to the Welsh Government.
 It was further announced TVR would become a sponsor for the 2021–22 Formula E rounds at Monaco and London to promote the forthcoming second generation of the Griffith.

 Autocar exclusively revealed in July 2022 that with the support of investment from Ensorcia, in addition to a Griffith EV there were plans for TVR to produce an electric SUV and saloon.

+In December 2023, it was reported that TVR had lost exclusive rights to the Ebbw Vale factory.
+The Welsh Government subsequently offered the facility on the open market, stating that many different companies had shown interest in the facility.

+In November 2025, it was reported that England-based boutique carmaker Charge Holdings had purchased TVR, and was set to reinvigorate the brand.